mett29/mett29.github.io/_posts/2019-11-17-batch_normalization.md

 In this post we will talk about **batch normalization**, explaining what it is and how it works!

 **Disclaimer:** *These notes are for the most part a collection of concepts taken from the slides of the 'Artificial Neural Networks and Deep Learning' course at Polytechnic of Milan, the book 'Deep Learning' (Goodfellow-et-al-2016) and from some other online resources.
 I am simply putting together all the information to study for the exam.
-I also though it would be a good idea to upload them here since they can be useful for someone who is interested in this topic.*
+I also thought it would be a good idea to upload them here since they can be useful for someone who is interested in this topic.*

 # Batch Normalization